Cafkaesk/DEPTH-KD-COUNTER/ReadMe.txt

 0) To use the program you will at first need to install AutoHotkey (https://autohotkey.com/download/).
 Version 1.1. or 1.2. should work.

-1) Start the program by either double-clicking on "DEPTH_KD_Counter_GUI.ahk" or the "DEPTH-KD-COUNTER.exe" (either on your Desktop, or in the installation folder).
+1) Start the program by either double-clicking on "DEPTH_KD_Counter_GUI.ahk" (either on your Desktop, or in the installation folder).
 This varies on your previous installation/download-choices.

 2) These are the important hotkeys for the program: